apache/trafficserver/doc/developer-guide/api/functions/TSLifecycleHookAdd.en.rst

       Invoked with the event :c:data:`TS_EVENT_LIFECYCLE_SHUTDOWN` and ``NULL`` data.

-.. c:type:: TSPluginMsg
+.. c:struct:: TSPluginMsg

-   The format of the data for the plugin message event :c:data:`TS_EVENT_LIFECYCLE_MSG`.
+   The data for the plugin message event :c:data:`TS_EVENT_LIFECYCLE_MSG`.

-.. c:member:: const char * TSPluginMsg::tag
+   .. c:var:: const char * tag

       The tag of the message.
 This is a null terminated string.

-.. c:member:: const void * TSPluginMsg::data
+   .. c:var:: const void * data

       Message data (payload).
 This is a raw slab of bytes - no structure is guaranteed.

-.. c:member:: size_t TSPluginMsg::data_size
+   .. c:var:: size_t data_size

-   The size of :member:`TSPluginMsg::data`.
+      The number of valid bytes pointed at by :var:`TSPluginMsg.data`.

 Ordering
 ========